 PocketGuard is free to use but has premium features available for a fee.

 Checkbook.io, a web-based budgeting tool, is an excellent alternative to Mint.
-It’s easy to use and set up and free for the basic version unless you want some extra features.
+It’s easy to use, set up, and free for the basic version unless you want extra features.

 You can use Checkbook.io on your phone as well as on your tablet or computer.